daveanthonyc/Excel-DB/README.md

 # Excel as a data base

-This is a React/TypeScript project that is used as a proof of concept that you can use Google Sheets as a database and make queries to it to use the data for a dashboard UI.
+This is a React/TypeScript project that is used as a proof of concept that you can use Google Sheets as a database and make queries to it to use the data for a dashboard UI. the @Nivo/pie chart was used along with Material UI for the dashboard components.
 The reason why I am doing this is not out of novelty, but in an organisation that heavily uses excel reporting, I thought it would be a cool idea to create data visualisers that pull data from the google sheets that are regularly edited.

 Another continuation of this idea is that you could even use google form as a user friendly interface to input data into the excel data base.